Daidanny008/StoneStoryRPGScript/README.md

-This is my automation code as a player in the game "Stone Story" RPG game, for more info, check the game in App Store, or their website: "StoneStoryRPG.com/stonescript" ^ v ^
+This is my automation code as a player in the game "Stone Story" RPG game.

+For more info, check the game in App Store, or their website: "StoneStoryRPG.com/stonescript" ^ v ^

+Note that this was a game DSL, so I put it as txt.